Buckingham Palace: Garden and surroundings

 At the rear of the palace is the large and park-like garden, which together with its lake is the largest private garden in London.
-There, Queen Elizabeth II hosted her annual garden parties each summer and also held large functions to celebrate royal milestones, such as jubilees.
+There, Elizabeth II hosted her annual garden parties each summer and also held large functions to celebrate royal milestones, such as jubilees.
 It covers 17 ha and includes a helicopter landing area, a lake and a tennis court.

 Adjacent to the palace is the Royal Mews, also designed by Nash, where the royal carriages, including the Gold State Coach, are housed.
-This rococo gilt coach, designed by Sir William Chambers in 1760, has painted panels by G. B. Cipriani.
-It was first used for the State Opening of Parliament by George III in 1762 and has been used by the monarch for every coronation since George IV.
-It was last used for the Golden Jubilee of Elizabeth II.
-Also housed in the mews are the coach horses used at royal ceremonial processions.
+This Rococo styled gilt coach, designed by William Chambers in 1760, has painted panels by Giovanni Battista Cipriani.
+It was first used for the State Opening of Parliament by George III in 1762 and has been used by the monarch for every coronation since William IV.
+It was last used for the coronation of King Charles III and Queen Camilla.
+Also housed in the mews are the coach horses used at royal ceremonial processions as well as many of the cars used by the royal family.

-The Mall, a ceremonial approach route to the palace, was designed by Sir Aston Webb and completed in 1911 as part of a grand memorial to Queen Victoria.
-It extends from Admiralty Arch, across St James's Park to the Victoria Memorial.
+The Mall, a ceremonial approach route to the palace, was designed by Aston Webb and completed in 1911 as part of a grand memorial to Queen Victoria.
+It extends from Admiralty Arch, across St James's Park to the Victoria Memorial, concluding at the entrance gates into the palace forecourt.
 This route is used by the cavalcades and motorcades of visiting heads of state, and by the royal family on state occasions—such as the annual Trooping the Colour.

 Security breaches

 The boy Jones was an intruder who gained entry to the palace on three occasions between 1838 and 1841.
-At least 12 people have managed to gain unauthorised entry into the palace or its grounds since 1914, including Michael Fagan, who broke into the palace twice in 1982 and entered Queen Elizabeth II's bedroom on the second occasion.
+At least 12 people have managed to gain unauthorised entry into the palace or its grounds since 1914, including Michael Fagan, who broke into the palace twice in 1982 and entered Queen Elizabeth II's bedroom on the second occasion on 9 July.
 At the time, news media reported that he had a long conversation with her while she waited for security officers to arrive, but in a 2012 interview with The Independent, Fagan said she ran out of the room, and no conversation took place.
 It was only in 2007 that trespassing on the palace grounds became a specific criminal offence.